Mastering the Key Leadership Derailers

 Problem-Solving: This is purely about your ability to identify the problem and persistently identifying the solution.
 These problems could be of a personal and interpersonal nature.
 A leader who has a high problem-solving awareness level would prefer to discuss solutions more than the problems.
 Optimism and problem-solving are highly inter-related.
 A leader or an individual who is optimistic will always find solutions to a problem easily and his solutions would be relatively more effective –simply because his entire focus is stagnant at the solution.

 Not all problems have an easy solution and this is completely understable.
 However, what matters is how much efforts you invest in braving them and replacing them with solutions that are sustainable.
-Problems, especially, at the workplace can be complex because we deal with human emotions mostly.
+Problem-solving and decision making at the workplace can be complex because we deal with human emotions mostly.
 Problem-solving pertains to looking for multiple alternatives to a single problem and practicing them until everything falls in place.

 Flexibility: This is one is about your ability to adapt to changing scenarios — accept new ideas and learning to go with the flow.
 You need to understand and accept that if you resist the change, you will be left behind.
 Simply because the only constant is change.
 A leader who is open to the ideas of direct reports or the team will be more appreciated and celebrated rather than those who remain rigid to conventional approaches.
 This is needed the more as you go up in the ladder.